structuremap/structuremap/documentation/object-lifecycle/custom-lifecycles.md

 <!--Url: custom-lifecycles-->

-Lifecycle's in StructureMap are pluggable.
+Lifecycles in StructureMap are pluggable.
 To create your own custom lifecycle, make an implementation of the <code>ILifecycle</code> interface like this one:

 <[sample:CustomLifecycle]>